osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 ### Providing GPU Resources

 By default, the container will not detect NVIDIA GPU resources available on its host.
-To configure the container for access to its hosts' resources, set the following:
+To configure the container for access to its host’s GPU resources, set the following:

 1. Replace the default `24-release` docker image tag with the [CUDA-enabled](https://developer.nvidia.com/cuda-toolkit) `24-cuda-11_8_0-release` tag

 1. Bind-mount `/etc/OpenCL/vendors`, read-only.
 If you are using Docker to launch the container, this is done with the command line flags `-v /etc/OpenCL/vendors:/etc/OpenCL/vendors:ro`.

 1. Ensure the `singularity.opensciencegrid.org` CVMFS repo is enabled by following one of the methods described in [CVMFS](#recommended-cvmfs)